So you’ve found the perfect home, and now it’s time to make an offer.

 Important Items to Include in Your Home Offer

 Earnest money is a deposit given to the seller to show good faith that you will purchase the home and honor the agreement.
 The money is usually put into an escrow account or given to a third party, such as a title company or attorney.

 Typically, you can expect to pay 1% of the purchase price in earnest money.

-You must set the terms and conditions of the earnest money and situations in which the earnest money will be returned.
+You must set the terms and conditions of the earnest money and situations where the earnest money will be returned.

 Most mortgage loans allow the seller to pay a portion of the closing costs on behalf of the buyer.
-If you do not ask for seller paid closing costs in your original offer it is unlikely the seller will agree to pay them at a later date.
+If you do not ask for the seller to pay closing costs in your original offer, it is unlikely the seller will agree to pay them at a later date.

 The average home loan takes 46 days from start to finish.
 Be sure to be pre-approved with your lender of choice before submitting an offer.